mozilla/data-docs/src/concepts/analysis_intro.md

 ## Measurement Types

-Measurements for a specific aspect of Firefox are called _probes_.
+Measurements for a specific aspect of a product are called _probes_.
 A single telemetry ping sends many different probes.
 Probes are either _Histograms_ (recording distributions of data points) or _Scalars_ (recording a single value).

 You can search for details about probes by using the [Probe Dictionary][probe_dict].
 For each probe, the probe dictionary will give you: